Dakotaraptor: Paleobiology

 The keeled claw of the second toe, the "sickle claw", was used to bring down prey and had a more robust flexor tubercle than that of Utahraptor.
-To the contrary, the third foot claw was relatively smaller in size than with other dromaeosaurids and seems not to have had an important function in attacking prey animals.
+On the contrary, the third foot claw was relatively smaller in size than with other dromaeosaurids and seems not to have had an important function in attacking prey.

-Two morphs, a robust and a gracile one, were present in the fossil material.
-A study of the bone histology showed that both morphs were adult, so the lighter build of some bones was not caused by a young age.
-Individual variety or pathologies might account for the difference but the simplest explanation is sexual dimorphism.
-It can as yet not be deduced which morph was male and which female.
+Two morphs, a robust one and a gracile one, were present in the fossil material.
+A study of the bone histology showed that both morphs were adults, so the lighter build of some bones was not caused by a young age.
+Individual variety or pathologies might account for the difference, but the simplest explanation is sexual dimorphism.
+It can as yet not be deduced which morph was male and which morph was female.

-On the ulna of the lower arm, wide papillae ulnares or quill knobs are present, attachment points for large pennaceous feathers.
+On the ulna of the lower arm, wide quill knobs are present, attachment points for large pennaceous feathers (as previously mentioned).
 Adult Dakotaraptor individuals were much too heavy to fly.
 Despite this flightless condition, the feathers were not reduced.
-There is a variety of possible alternative functions for its wings, including shielding of eggs, display, intimidation and keeping balance while pinning down prey with the sickle claw.
-These functions however, do not necessitate quill knobs and the describing authors considered it likely that Dakotaraptor descended from a smaller flying ancestor which had them.
+There is a variety of possible alternative functions for its wings, including shielding of eggs, display, intimidation, and keeping balance while pinning down prey with the sickle claw.
+These functions, however, do not necessitate quill knobs and the describing authors considered it likely that Dakotaraptor descended from a smaller flying ancestor that had them.